I'm taking Ron Edwards advice and doing an OSR take on Champions

 But I'm carrying that ethos into this character, and the idea of taking Champions 2E RAW to build an open, fun character.
 Champions always works best when you have an idea, and this one goes way back to High School when one of the guys in our group had a Marvel Super Heroes character whose only power was Invisibility.
 Inviso had good stats and skills in the Marvel sense, was a former spy, and could now turn him (and other things, including his car!) invisible.
 I wanted to recreate him in Champions 2E

 First up, do the Spy Stuff.
 I used Crusader in the rulebook as a baseline for stats, but trimmed things back a bit.
 I know the character isn't a powerhouse when it comes to damage, but 2E doesn't have nearly the optimized math and huge point numbers as later Champions.
-Besides, with a 23 DEX he's got a great DCV, and when he's invisible his foes are at half OCV, so he's much more into the dodge damae than soak it.
+Besides, with a 23 DEX he's got a great DCV, and when he's invisible his foes are at half OCV, so he's much more into the dodge damage than soak it.

 For skills I snag Disguise, Stealth, Martial Arts, and Detective.
 I pencil in Security Systems if I have the points, but I more like the idea of Inviso not just turning invisible, but also being a disguise expert.
 He was a spy before the invisibility and could pull off the Mission Impossible mask trick.
 That's the first real thing that jells about his background: something happened to give him invisibility, but he was already in espionage.

 Next, the powers.
 All the rules for Element Control and Mutlipower are NOT what I remember from 3E, and the math is… weirder.
 Less formal, anyway.
-I fiddle with an Element Control for my invisibility powers – what I would have done in 3E – but drop it in favor of the single Invisibility with the add ons of being no fringe, 0 endurance cost, usable on others, and usable at range.
+I fiddle with an Element Control for my invisibility powers – what I would have done in 3E – but drop it in favor of the single Invisibility with the add-ons of being no fringe, 0 endurance cost, usable on others, and usable at range.
 Inviso can not just turn himself invisible, he can turn other things invisible!
 If this is his only power, I'm going full on Invisible Girl style here.
 The usable on others is so much easier because it's no where near as technical – no pages of rules on line of sight, mass, usable as attack, etc. This is easily his biggest cost sink at 60 points, but it really does cover the basics of the character.

 Then add a 15-point multipower to do Invisibility Tricks.
 This sort of design – one reliable big power and then a smaller multipower of VPP for tricks – is my go-to for Champions.
 In 2E it's weird because taking limitations doesn't reduce the cost of the multipower slot after the framework rules are applied, but it instead INCREASES the value of the points in the slot.
 Weird, and very much to my advantage.
 Inviso can use his powers to make things invisible to make whole areas invisible to everyone in them (Darkness), to target opponent's heads or eyes with invisibility without the bandwidth shifting that lets invisible people see (Flash with a -1 limitation) and an acknowledgement that dealing with an invisible person has to make people super jumpy and see things that aren't there as their pattern recognition runs amok (Mental Illusions with a -1 limitation).
 The design of the 2E multipower rules means that each of these gets MORE dice rather than lower cost.
 So we have 3 full dice of Flash and 6 of Mental Illusions inside the Multipower.